How Fatherhood Changes You

 My children have become mirrors I didn't ask for but desperately needed.

 Through them, I've seen my impatience, my fears, my unresolved wounds.
-I've also seen my gentleness, my capacity to protect, my willingness to grow when it matters most.
+I've also seen my gentleness, my capacity to protect, and my willingness to grow when it matters most.

-They don't just inherit my name.
-They inherit my habits, my tone, my example.
 That realization alone has forced me to become more intentional about the man I am becoming.

 Fatherhood didn't just teach me how to raise children.
 It taught me how much re-parenting I still had to do within myself.

-That realization also connects to Breaking Familiar Patterns, because part of fatherhood is learning which parts of your past should not be passed forward.
+That realization also connects to breaking familiar patterns, because part of fatherhood is learning which parts of your past should not be passed forward.

 Faith, Quietly Woven In